 Punitive Damages In Drunk Driving Accidents

 If you were injured or if a family member was killed by a drunk driver, you may be entitled to punitive damages.
 Punitive damages are distinguishable from compensatory damages.
 Compensatory damages are meant to make the victim whole again.
 They often include repayment for medical bills, lost wages, pain and suffering, and permanent disability.
 Punitive damages are meant to punish or deter the at-fault party and others.
-By allowing a jury to award punitive damages, the court send a message to all future offenders.
+By allowing a jury to award punitive damages, the court sends a message to all future offenders.
 The hope is that the threat of a large verdict against you will prevent you from driving drunk.

 The aggravating factor in a drunk driving accident is willful and wanton conduct.
 This aggravating factor, codified in North Carolina General Statutes Chapter 1D.
 Willful and wanton conduct is defined as “the conscious and intentional disregard of and indifference to the rights and safety of others, which the defendant knows or should know is reasonably likely to result in injury, damage, or other harm.
 Willful or wanton conduct means more than gross negligence.”
 When a victim is able to establish this requirement they are able to recover punitive damages in a North Carolina drunk driving accident.

 Like all other personal injury claims our firm handles, our firm is paid on a contingent fee basis.
 This means that unless we are able to obtain a settlement for you, you do not owe us anything.
 In a situation of a Charlotte car accident with a drunk driver, that fee structure remains the same.

 Speak With A Charlotte Personal Injury Attorney Today